gephi/gephi-lite/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+End-to-end tests can be run with playwright.

+First make sure to install browsers : `npx playwright install`

+Then start teh e2e tests : `npm run test:e2e`

+If you have updated the project style/layout, you will have to delete the saved screenshot in /e2e/_.spec.ts-snapthots/_, and then run the e2e test to regenerate them.

 ### `npm run build`

 Builds the app for production to the `build` folder.\